PsiQ/bartiq/docs/index.md

 # Welcome to Bartiq

-## Intro

-Bartiq is a library that allows one to analyze quantum algorithms and calculate symbolic expressions for quantum resource estimates (QRE).

-## Installation
+## Introduction

+Bartiq allows for the compilation and analysis of fault tolerant quantum algorithms, in order to better understand what resources they require to run on a quantum computer.
+Quantum resource estimation (QRE) focuses on key logical-level resources like $T$-gates, Toffolis, circuit active volume, and qubit count.
+In `bartiq`, quantum algorithms are expressed as a collection of subroutines, each of which can have its local resource cost expressed symbolically.
+The compilation engine in `bartiq` creates global resource costs from these local definitions.

-To install `bartiq` run: `pip install bartiq`.
-For more details follow instructions on the [installation page](installation.md).
+`bartiq` can be installed via `pip` with: `pip install bartiq`.
+More detailed instructions can be found on the [installation page](installation.md).

 ## Quick start

-In Bartiq we take a quantum algorithm expressed as a collection of subroutines, each with its costs expressed as symbolic expressions, and compile it to get cost expression for the whole algorithm.

-As an example we use Alias Sampling – an algorithm proposed by [Babbush et al.](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.8.041015).
-Here's how it's depicted in the paper:
+As an example we consider the Alias Sampling algorithm, originally proposed by [Babbush et al.](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.8.041015).
+Here is how it is depicted in the paper:

 ![Alias Sampling](images/alias_sampling_paper.png)